 My Bilateral Mastectomy Pictures

 This is about 36 hours post-op.
 I wasn’t allowed to shower, but I had been able to clean a lot of the pink and black off of me by now.
-The tape on each side below my boobs is where my drains are coming out of my body, two on each side.
+The tape on my sides below my boobs is where my drains are coming out of my body, two on each side.

 I had my first expander fill done at around the six week mark.
 I then had two more fills done at two week intervals.
 I had 50ml added each time.
 I don’t think there is a huge amount of difference, but there is definitely more fullness at the sides and even the cleavage looks more pronounced.